slip-slap/slip-slap.github.io/_posts/2017-03-17-language-english-anniversary-marriage.md

 -  the verb here is got.
 2. you are not marriage material.
 3. we are man and wife now.
-4. The anniversary comeing up.
+4. The anniversary coming up.
 5. The band is ready